jonathanHuwP/CrystalGrowthTracker/cgt/README_DrawingLabel.md

 An important consideration is the conversion from integer coordinates of raw image points to floating point number required in the calculations.

 In general, the classes are derived from Python `namedtuple` objects, available in the `collections` module.
-The named tuples hold the data and are subclassed to provide the required functions.
+The named tuples hold the data and are sub-classed to provide the required functions.

 `ImagePoint` stores a pair of numbers as the (x, y) coordinates of a point on the image.
-It also provides overloaded mathematic operators (*+-/), vector length (origin to point), and a `distanceFrom` function that determines the distance from the point to another point.
+It also provides overloaded mathematical operators (*+-/), vector length (origin to point), and a `distanceFrom` function that determines the distance from the point to another point.

 `ImageLineSegment` stores a line segment as a pair of `ImagePoints` (start, end) and a label.
 It provides functions for the it provides functions that allow the generation of a new modified line (shift, shift start, shift end).
-It also provides a function that determines if an image point is withing a given distance of the line segment.
+It also provides a function that determines if an image point is within a given distance of the line segment.
 The function implements the following algorithm, which returns (True, the closest point on the line) if satisfied and (False None) otherwise.

     test(point, epsilon)
         if self.start.distanceFrom(point) <= epsilon